Skip to main content

 Because HIV affects the immune system, the person also has an increased risk for other infections that can affect the brain and nervous system and lead to changes in behavior and functioning.

-Starting antiretroviral therapy can affect a person’s mental health in different ways.
-Some antiretroviral medications have been known to cause symptoms of depression, anxiety, and sleep disturbance and may make some mental health conditions worse (MHA, 2020; Pieper & Teisman, 2020).
+Starting antiretroviral therapy can also affect a person’s mental health in different ways.
+Some antiretroviral medications have been known to cause symptoms of depression, anxiety, and sleep disturbance and may make some mental health conditions worse (MHA, 2023; Pieper & Teisman, 2023).

 DEPRESSION